 The Ground Segment (GS) operates from three sites.
 The first is the NOAA Satellite Operations Facility (NSOF).
 NSOF is responsible for the primary Mission Management (MM) functions which include: Tracking, Telemetry, and Command (TT&C), Product Generation (PG), and Product Distribution (PD) functions of Level 2+ products.
 The Wallops Command and Data Acquisition Station (WCDAS) in Wallops Island Virginia provides space communications services and Level 1b product generation.
 The third site is a geographically isolated Consolidated Backup Facility (CBU) located at Fairmont, WV.
 It functions as a completely independent backup for designated MM, PG and PD functions for the production and delivery of Level 1b, Key Performance Parameters (KPPs), and GOES Rebroadcast (GRB) data and is capable of remote operation from NSOF and WCDAS.
-The RBU will have visibility to all operational and on-orbit spare satellites.
+The RBU has visibility to all operational and on-orbit spare satellites.
 The Enterprise Management (EM) function lies over all ground segment components and locations.

 The PD functionality provides for direct distribution of GOES-R product data to the National Weather Service (NWS) Advanced Weather Interactive Processing System (AWIPS) and the Environmental Satellite Processing Center (ESPC).
 The Environmental Satellite Processing and Distribution System (ESPDS), Product Distribution and Access (PDA) receives GOES-R data and distributes the data to users and to the Comprehensive Large Array-data Stewardship System (CLASS).
 ESPDS and CLASS are co-located at the Environmental Satellite Processing Center (ESPC) at NSOF.
-CLASS will provide long-term archive and access services to retrospective users of GOES-R data.
+CLASS provides long-term archive and access services to retrospective users of GOES-R data.
 The CLASS system is considered external to the GOES-R Ground Segment and is part of the NOAA infrastructure interface.

-The Ground System supported the GOES-16 post launch testing and has been supporting GOES-East (GOES-16) day-to-day operations since December 2017.
-In addition, the Ground System is simultaneously supporting GOES-17 post launch testing.
-The responsibility for operation of GOES-16 was handed over from the GOES-R Series Program to the Office of Satellite and Product Operations in June of 2017.
+The Ground System has been supporting both GOES-16 (GOES-East) and GOES-17 (GOES-West) since their respective launches.
+The responsibility for operation of GOES-16 was handed over from the GOES-R Series Program to the Office of Satellite and Product Operations (OSPO) in June of 2017, and the responsibility for operation of the GOES-17 was handed over to OSPO in October 2019.

 The GOES-R communication system supports the higher volume of data and services by using X-band communication links.
 Data handling efficiency is improved over current missions by using Consultative Committee for Space Data Systems (CCSDS) encoding for raw instrument, telemetry, and command links.
 CCSDS permits diverse data types to be routed to appropriate applications without intermediate processing and delays associated with unpacking packet contents, while taking advantage of error detection and correction properties inherent in CCSDS design.
 A precision pointing bus is used to meet instrument pointing and stability requirements.
 The GOES-R series further improves on the altitude control and image navigation capability of the current missions.
 Image Navigation and Registration (INR) on GOES-R differs from the previous series in a number of ways.
-GOES-R will have a new allocation of INR responsibility, tighter INR performance requirements, and a new approach to achieving those requirements.
+GOES-R has a new allocation of INR responsibility, tighter INR performance requirements, and a new approach to achieving those requirements.

 To support the large increase in spatial, spectral, and temporal resolution of the ABI and other instruments, the raw data rate has been increased to 75Mbps, over 30 times the legacy rate.
 GOES-R data volume drives a large increase in processing requirements for product generation and for distribution of the products to users.
-Product processing will account for a much greater part of the GOES-R life cycle cost than the current system.
+Product processing accounts for a much greater part of the GOES-R life cycle cost than the legacy system.